top of page

 Painting of two boys at school

-While we don't see the results of this research in significant ways in The Colonel and The Enchantress, I did fall down a rabbit hole regarding the education of young men in the late 18th century.
-We read quite a bit in historical romances that the hero attended Eton and Oxford, and at some point tootled off for the Grand Tour.
+We read quite a bit in historical romances that the hero attended Eton, then Oxford, and at some point tootled off for the Grand Tour.
 But did the education for an heir look the same as that of his younger brothers' education?
 Did the education of aristocrats look the same as those of landed gentry?
 What did villagers do for education?

 Let's answer these questions simply: the education not only differed for all parties, the means by which they were educated also differed.